 The challenge for Markham over the next 20 years is to accelerate the transition from a primarily car-dependent community to one where walking, cycling, transit and carpooling are seen as increasingly viable and attractive alternatives.
 Population and employment growth in Markham is forecast to increase by 40 percent and 50 percent respectively by 2031, resulting in an estimated 60 percent increase in daily auto use if current trip-making patterns were to continue.
-To address these trends and shift travel behaviour from auto-oriented transportation to more environmentally sustainable travel choices, the Markham Transportation Strategic Plan provides for:
+To address these trends and shift travel behaviour from auto-oriented transportation to more environmentally sustainable travel choices, Markham's Transportation Strategic Plan provides for:

 - selective road capacity enhancements;

-- increased and enhanced transit services;
+- more and better transit services;

 - transit-supportive development;

 - · transportation demand management; and

-- active transportation.
+- · active transportation.

-The overall objective is to develop a transportation system that increases mobility options for all users, including pedestrians, cyclists and transit riders and, in the process, begins to redress the past imbalance created by focusing on accommodating the automobile.
+The overall objective is to develop a transportation system that increases mobility options for all users, including pedestrians, cyclists and transit riders and, in the process, begins to redress the past imbalance created by focusing on accommodating the car.
 However, there will remain a need for selected, on-going improvements to the road network to accommodate Markham's traffic growth and to enhance mobility and accessibility for all users.

-At the local level, transit-supportive land use planning emphasizing walkable streets and higher density mixed-use development can enhance the transportation choices of Markham citizens by integrating more pedestrian and transitoriented land uses with improved pedestrian, cycling and transit access.
+At the local level, transit-supportive land use planning emphasizing walkable streets and higher density mixeduse development can enhance the transportation choices of Markham citizens by integrating more pedestrian and transitoriented land uses with improved pedestrian, cycling and transit access.

 Markham's transportation infrastructure should also be seen as a key element in community building.
 Apart from its role in knitting together the urban structure, the transportation network has an important and defining placemaking function.
 As well as being thoroughfares, urban streets are to be regarded as places, recognizing that great streets make great communities.
-This Plan recommends that a "complete streets" philosophy be applied to the future development of the City's road network to balance mobility between modes, increase safety for all users, and position streets as places within Markham's communities.
+This Plan recommends that a "complete streets" philosophy be applied to the future development of Markham's road network.

-Markham provides valuable input and advice to York Region regarding the planning, design and operation of major, regional road and transit projects and is responsible for securing the right-of-ways for these facilities.
+Markham provides valuable input and advice regarding the planning, design and operation of major, regional road and transit projects and is responsible for securing the right-of-ways for these facilities.
 As well, by actively promoting travel demand management measures, Markham can influence the amount, composition and timing of the demand for transportation services in order to maximize the effectiveness of transportation infrastructure investments.